josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 <div class="alert is-helpful">

-The method is called `forRoot()` because you configure the router at the application's root level.
+The method is called `forRoot()` because you configure the router at the root level of the application.
 The `forRoot()` method supplies the service providers and directives needed for routing, and performs the initial navigation based on the current browser URL.

 </div>